kryten2x4b/Microbit-Plant/README.md

 # Microbit-Plant
-BBC Microbit used to automatically wanter plant if soil is too dry
+BBC Microbit used to automatically water plant if soil is too dry